 - Serial Port Ring Detect: If your computer has an external modem connected to a serial port and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled. - MODEM Ring Detect: If your computer has an internal modem and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled.
-The modem must also support this feature. - Wake Up on Alarm: With this feature, you can specify a date and time at which the computer will be turned on automatically.
+The modem must support this feature and must be attached to the Modem Ring Detect connector on the riser card in your computer.
+See Chapter 7, "Installing Options Overview" on page 81 for more information. - Wake Up on Alarm: With this feature, you can specify a date and time at which the computer will be turned on automatically.
 This can be either a single event, a daily event, or a weekly event. - PCI Wake Up: If enabled, this setting allows your system to power on in response to wake up requests from PCI devices that support this feature.